ibm-cloud-docs/ibm-spectrum-lsf/accessing-gui.md

     {: pre}

     where `COMPUTE_NODE_IP_ADDRESS` needs to be replaced with the storage IP address associated with `<prefix>-primary-0`, which you gathered earlier, and `FLOATING_IP_ADDRESS` needs to be replaced with the floating IP address that you identified.
-3. Open a browser on the local machine, and run https://localhost:21443.
-You will get an SSL self-assigned certificate warning with your browser the first time you access this URL.
+3. Open a browser on the local system, and run https://localhost:21443.
+You get an SSL self-assigned certificate warning with your browser the first time when you access this URL.
 4. Enter your login credentials that you set up when you created your workspace to access the {{site.data.keyword.scale_short}} GUI.